aeternity/aesophia/docs/sophia_stdlib.md

 Set.to_list(s : set('a)) : list('a)
 ```

-Returns a list containing the elements of the set
+Returns a list containing the elements of the set `s`

 #### from_list